-Four Corners’ exhibitions celebrate new and archival work outside of the mainstream.
+Four Corners’ exhibitions celebrate new and archival work that explores hidden histories of lived experience.

-Four Corners is open to everyone.
-Exhibitions are always free and accompanied by a lively public programme.
+Our exhibitions are open to everyone.
+Exhibitions are always free and accompanied by a lively public programme of talks and events.

 Another Eye: Women Refugee Photographers in Britain after 1933